Skip to main content

 Troubleshooting

-Auto-approve approves too much — switch to a stricter model, add items to your deny list, or provide tighter instructions.
+Auto-approve approves too much: switch to a stricter model, add items to your deny list or deny_groups, or provide tighter instructions.

 Privacy

-• Ollama (recommended): all evaluation happens on your machine.
-Zero network calls.
+• Yooz Engine / llamacpp (recommended): all evaluation happens on your machine.
+Zero network calls, other than the one-time model download from HuggingFace.

 • OpenRouter or other hosted providers: the tool name and input are sent to the provider.
 Reconsider for sensitive commands.